agude/agude.github.io/_books/echopraxia.md

   is infected by Portia.

 Parasites and biology are also central themes.
-Brüks studies parasites, but in some ways, he is one as the weakest member of the group and one forced to hide for his safety.
+Brüks studies parasites, but in some ways, he is a parasite as the weakest member of the group, forced to hide for his safety.
 Humans, too, are like parasites, trying to survive among much more powerful transhumans.
-And Portia, the alien smart matter sent by _Rorschach_ to Icarus, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.
+And Portia, the alien smart matter sent by _Rorschach_ to _Icarus_, traps and studies the other characters in the book just like Brüks does to the animals he studies in Oregon.
+It is itself a parasite in that it can only survive within a host like _Icarus_ or the _Crown of Thorns_.

 Loss is yet another theme.
 Brüks lost his wife to the virtual reality world of "heaven"; Keaton lost his wife in the same way, and his son Siri on the